2023 Potsdam far-right meeting: Master plan

 There was allegedly no criticism of the plan among the participants, but, rather, doubts as to whether it could be implemented.
 The panel stated that in order to realize the proposed remigration plan, pre-political power should be built up.
 Money was to be invested in influencer projects, propaganda and campaigns to change the "climate of opinion".
 According to Correctiv, there was talk of discrediting the Federal Constitutional Court of Germany, casting doubt on democratic elections, and fighting the public media.
 There were also discussions about influencing young people on social media with content that would be perceived as "normal political theses".

 The plan of a "remigration through displacement" is not a new idea.
 In his book Nie zweimal in denselben Fluss ("never into the same river twice"), published in 2018, Björn Höcke called for a cleansing of "culture-foreign" people in Germany.

+Correctiv's reporting of an alleged "master plan" was mostly suggestive and the organisation had to admit in several courtcases in the following years that no deportation of German citizens had been discussed.
+Martin Sellner had exclusively advertised the removal of asylum seekers and other foreigners to 18 listeners.
+On 19 December 2025 a Hamburg court found the "master plan" reporting acceptable nonetheless.
+It concluded Correctiv did not report facts but was writing an opinion piece.
+Commentator Elke Bodderas wrote, that with the court ignoring the consequences of Correctiv's opinion piece, the deliberately imprecise piece of work, with its murmuring tone, helped Correctiv to survive the case.

 Reactions

 The revelation of the meeting taking place resulted in mass protests throughout Germany and calls for the AfD to be banned.
 Groups of thousands of protestors gathered in several German cities, with roughly 100,000 in Munich alone on the weekend of 20 January.
 Some sources have reported that up to 1.4 million people were involved in the protests in the period 19–21 January.

 The AfD dropped slightly in two polls ten days after the protests commenced, with slippage continuing through February, where its standing has since remained.
 In Austria, the FPÖ scored losses in polls conducted by three different institutes in the period from 12 to 18 January 2024, but retained the lead.